Formstone

-Formstone is a type of stucco commonly applied to brick rowhouses in many East Coast urban areas in the United States, although it is most strongly associated with Baltimore.
-As a form of simulated masonry, Formstone is commonly colored and shaped on the building to imitate various forms of masonry compound, creating the trompe-l'œil appearance of stone.
+Formstone is a type of stucco colored and shaped to imitate masonry.
+It is strongly associated with Baltimore.

 History and popularity

 Formstone was patented by Lewis Albert Knight of the Baltimore-based Lasting Products Company in 1937, although a similar product named Permastone had been invented in Columbus, Ohio, eight years prior.
 The name Formstone was actually a brand name used by Knight.
 Permastone, Fieldstone, Dixie Stone, and Stone of Ages were names used for a product similar to Knight's Formstone, particularly in other cities.